Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

    - Forwards this packet to the `Gateway Provider` using the `POST /search` method, targeting the `Gateway Provider's` callback URL as registered.

 4. **Gateway Provider (Broadcasting):**
-   - Receives the search query and broadcasts it to all relevant `PSN`s (Provider Servicing Nodes) that match the search criteria, ensuring a wide net is cast for Providers offering "pizza" in the appropriate geographical areas.
+   - Receives the search query and broadcasts it to all relevant `PSN`s (Provider Supporting Nodes) that match the search criteria, ensuring a wide net is cast for Providers offering "pizza" in the appropriate geographical areas.

-5. **PSN (Provider Servicing Node):**
+5. **PSN (Provider Supporting Node):**
    - Each `PSN` processes the search query and compiles a list of Providers that meet the search criteria.
    - Responds to the `Gateway Provider` with their respective lists using the `POST /on_search` method, directed at the `Gateway Provider's` callback URL.